potatoeggy/eifueo/docs/eng3uz.md

 ### Thesis statement

-The thesis statement of an essay is effectively the central assertion, and may appear in different places:
+The thesis statement of an essay is effectively its central assertion, and may appear in different places:

  - An **initial** thesis appears within the first paragraph or so.
  - A **delayed** thesis appears anywhere else, but often appears at the end of the essay.